 About this Project

-The project establishes a two-year colloquium at the University of Chicago bringing together Classicists, Renaissance scholars, comparatists and historians of ideas who will ponder these fundamental questions while reflecting on the overlapping histories of Classics and Renaissance studies as well as on the potential of these fields’ methodological conservatism in an age of digital humanities.
-Participants (University of Chicago faculty, visitors, and graduate students) will seek to define a long-term agenda, identify secondary and primary sources whose existence in English is a desideratum, and assess the possibility of establishing a consortium, across universities, for the advancement of the studia humanitatis.
+The project established a two-year colloquium at the University of Chicago bringing together Classicists, Renaissance scholars, comparatists and historians of ideas who pondered these fundamental questions while reflecting on the overlapping histories of Classics and Renaissance studies as well as on the potential of these fields’ methodological conservatism in an age of digital humanities.
+Participants (University of Chicago faculty, visitors, and graduate students) sought to define a long-term agenda, identify secondary and primary sources whose existence in English is a desideratum, and assessed the possibility of establishing a consortium, across universities, for the advancement of the studia humanitatis.

 There are no events associated with this project yet.